 The ignitor is responsible for turning on your pilot light (the little blue flame) of your fireplace.
 These units sometimes go bad and need to be replaced.
 To check the igniter, turn the gas on and press the button.
 Do you see any spark?
 Is there any flame coming out?
 If you do not see anything, then your igniter is likely bad and you will need a replacement.

 The most overlooked cause of a propane fireplace that simply will not start is the propane tank.
 Check to make sure that you have not run out of propane.
 Go outside to your tank and check the fill level.
 If it is nearing the bottom, you will want to call your propane supplier and have them drop in a refill of propane so you can use your fireplace again.

 Many fireplaces today have remote receivers and homeowners do not go underneath the fireplace to start them or ignite the flame.
 If you re having trouble starting your fireplace. it can be a simple mantter of changing the batteries in your receiver.

 Check the Damper

 Some models of fireplaces use a damper.
 The damper controls the amount of air intake into the fireplace.
-The air intake is also responsible for making sure your fireplace starts and runs smoothing.
+The air intake is also responsible for making sure your fireplace starts and runs smoothily.
 Try adjusting the damper one way or the other way and see how this affects the operation of your fireplace.